 Blogging is fun and rewarding, and can be truly lucrative.
 Stories of people making six-figure annual incomes (and more) from blogging are widespread and usually genuine.

-That’s all well and good if you’re only planning to blog for fun.
-However, it highlights the importance of detailed planning – if you have hopes of making any kind of real income from blogging you definitely need to take things seriously.
+Earning a meagre blog income is all well and good if you’re only planning to blog for fun.
+But if you have hopes of making real income from blogging you definitely need to take things seriously.
 If you do, “job replacement” income isn’t beyond the realms of possibility.

 These blogging tips for beginners were put together with that in mind.
 I’ve been blogging for about a decade now, for myself and for many clients.